HITECHCRIME/HC_OVERVIEW/README.md

 /// DIRECTOR OPERATIVE MOTHNODE / 30052020

+To access the Core in the fictional universe one could have an implant at the back of their head with a symbol of Hitech Crime and when accessing it the left and right side of the logo would slide horizontally locking in the mode.

+Animation spanning all albums - inverting of the triangle.

 I'm testing a structure for a first "pilot episode" single release called "TRIBE": https://github.com/HITECHCRIME/HC_SG_R01_TRIBE